Court Diversion

 Click here to learn more about how our Diversion Programs are an active part in transforming community and social justice across Vermont.

-Newport Community & Social Justice Center
+Newport Community & Restorative Justice Center

 Newport, VT 05855